esha0612/liars-bar-llm-amongus/README.md

 ```bash
 python3 multi_game_runner.py -n 10
 ```
-Specify the number of games you want to run after -n.
-Each model will continue playing until it has participated in the specified number of rounds.”
+Specify the number of occurrences you want each player to appear after -n.
+Each model will continue playing until it has participated in the specified number of rounds.

 ### Game Flow